-In accordance with the CDC and the University’s recommendations regarding social distancing, all CVEEN advising appointments will be conducted over the phone until further notice.
+In accordance with the CDC and the University’s recommendations regarding social distancing, CVEEN advising appointments will be conducted over the phone, Zoom, and in-person.

 Phone appointments will require us to verify your identity in compliance with the Family Educational Rights and Privacy Act (FERPA) by obtaining a FERPA pin.
 Click here for instructions on how to create a FERPA pin (make sure to check the box that refers to academic advising).
 If you have any questions or need further instructions on how to create a FERPA pin, please email email@example.com.

 Your advisor will call you at the number you provide when you book your advising appointment.
 Make sure you have your FERPA pin ready.